terra-money/docs/docs/Concepts/Protocol.md

 The following is a basic outline of the governance process.
 Visit the [governance module](/Reference/Terra-core/Module-specifications/spec-governance.md) for more details.

-1. A user submits a proposal and a one week deposit period begins.
+1. A user submits a proposal and a two-week deposit period begins.
 2. Users deposit Luna as collateral to back the proposal.
 This period ends once a minimum threshold of 50 Luna is deposited.
 Deposits are to protect against spam.
-3. The two-week vote period begins.
+3. The one-week vote period begins.
     The voting options are:
     - `Yes`: In favor.
     - `No`: Not in favor.